Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE16.1: All Versions Objective and Clarifications CE16.1.1) The run is considered complete once the player beats every major version in the selected version range.
 - CE16.1.1.a) Timing begins once the player begins the respective starting version.
-- CE16.1.1.b) <CE16.1.1.b> Timing ends once the player completes the final version, as per Any% Glitchless standards (see #entangledRule("1.1.1")).
+- CE16.1.1.b) <CE16.1.1.b> Timing ends once the player completes the final version, as per Any% No Major Glitches standards (see #entangledRule("1.1.1")).
 CE16.1.2) Clarification: Players must complete each version consecutively (1.0, 1.1, 1.2, 1.3…).\
 CE16.1.3) <CE16.1.3> Clarification: Any subversion may be chosen for each main version.
 This excludes versions considered pre-releases as defined by #entangledRule("A.1.2.f.i").\
 CE16.1.4) <CE16.1.4> The category is timed by RTA, nullifying #entangledRule("A.5").